jaysonalfie/Recipe-page/README.md

 - Live Site URL : [https://recipe-page-five-chi.vercel.app/]

 ## My process
 I was able to refresh my knowledge on using React to create the webpage and also tried to look at the mobile approach first as I was implementing the page.
+I created a page component that I have used.
 Vanilla css was used for styling of the component.

 ### Built with